Every language has its different grammar rules for tenses.

-Every language has its different grammatical rules for time tenses.
-The verb words in English are inflected with the suffixes (-ed, -ing, -s) to indicate time (present, future, past, etc).
-ASL has its own grammatical rules for time tenses in different ways
+In English, verbs express tenses.
+They are inflected with the suffixes (-ed, -ing, -s) to indicate time (present, future, past, etc).
+ASL has its own grammar rules for tenses in some similar ways and some different ways.

 The signer uses an imaginary time line as a time indicator to express a relative measurement of how recent/distant past or future is.

 One of the time indicators is the timeline of the signer's body (space) as the baseline of the present time as the illustration above shows.